albrow/zoom/README.md

 Zoom is licensed under the MIT License.
 See the LICENSE file for more information.

 The redis driver for Zoom is based on https://github.com/garyburd/redigo and is licensed under the Apache License, Version 2.0.
-See redis/NOTICE for more information.
+See the NOTICE file for more information.
 Thanks Gary!